With Tracing without Limits™, both the ingestion of traces to Datadog as well as the retention of those traces for 15 days are fully customizable.

 For 30 days, intelligent retention retains:

-Note: Because intelligent retention is not indiscriminate when choosing what spans to retain, spans that are retained only by the intelligent filter are not included in trace analytics.
+Note: Because intelligent retention chooses spans intentionally and not randomly, spans that are retained only by the intelligent filter are not included in trace analytics.
 Trace analytics is available only for spans retained by custom retention filters.

 If there are specific tags, facets, or groups of traces that you want to investigate in detail, meaning you want to retain more than what Intelligent Retention retains, then create your own retention filter.
 For example, you might want to keep more than a representative selection of errors from your production environment.
 To ensure all production errors are retained and available for search and analytics for 15 days, create a 100 percent retention filter scoped to